Linden Assembly: History

 By the 1970s, the plant was producing luxury models from Buick, Cadillac, and Oldsmobile.
-In the mid-1980s, the factory was retooled to produce the new L-body Chevrolet Beretta and Corsica.
+In 1971, Linden Assembly became the first plant outside Cadillac's home plant in Detroit to assemble Cadillacs when it began to assemble Cadillac C-body cars like the DeVille.
+In 1979, Linden became the sole source for all three of GM's E-body personal luxury coupes, the Oldsmobile Toronado, Buick Riviera, and Cadillac Eldorado.
+The closely related K-body Cadillac Seville was added in 1980.
+In the mid-1980s, the factory was retooled to produce the new L-body Chevrolet Beretta and Corsica, which began production in 1987.

 Beginning in September 1991, the facility was idled and retooled for truck and sport utility vehicle assembly.
 The workers who accepted a severance package were pleased to leave, whereas the staying workers were displeased.

 After reopening in 1993, it produced the Chevrolet S-10, GMC Sonoma, Chevrolet Blazer, and GMC Jimmy models.
 In February 2002, GM announced plans to shut down the plant in 2004, though the closure date changed after negotiations with the state government and union.
-A white 2005 Blazer was the last vehicle to leave the line on April 20, 2005.
+A white 2005 four-door Chevrolet Blazer was the last vehicle to leave the line on April 20, 2005.

 In July 2007, GM and the City of Linden settled numerous tax appeals going back to 1983; Linden agreed to pay GM $4.8 million, which cleared the way for the sale and subsequent redevelopment of the 104 acre site.
 The property was sold for $77 million on February 1, 2008 to Duke Realty, which redeveloped the facility as an industrial and retail site called Legacy Commerce Center.
 Most of the former factory structures were demolished by August 2008.